No, engine oil does not conduct electricity.

 The answer may surprise you: any oil can be either conductive or non-conductive, depending on its purity.
 For example, mineral oil is a naturally occurring oil that is often used as an insulator in electrical applications.
 However, if mineral oil becomes contaminated with impurities like water or dust, it can become a conductor.

 So there you have it: any oil can be either conductive or non-conductive, depending on its purity.
-If you need an insulating oil for an electrical application, make sure to choose one that is pure and free from contaminants.
+If you need an insulating oil for an electrical application, ensure that you choose one that is pure and free from contaminants.

 Does petrol/ Diesel conduct electricity?
-Kerosene/engine oil are good conductor of electricity?
+Is kerosene/engine oil a good conductor of electricity?

 Does Oil Conduct Electricity

 It’s a common misconception that oil is a good conductor of electricity.
 In actuality, it is a very poor conductor.
-The electrical resistivity of oil is quite high, meaning that it takes a lot of energy to move electrons through the substance.
+The electrical resistivity of oil is quite high, meaning that it requires a significant amount of energy to move electrons through the substance.

 This makes oil an insulator rather than a conductor.